-What are the best tips for traveling with a baby on a plane?
+What’s the best tips and checklist for traveling with a baby?

 Taking your baby on an airplane can be stressful and unnerving for even the most frequent travelers.
 You just don’t know how your baby will react 40,000 feet up in the air.